Skip to main content

 Estimating Parameter Uncertainty

-ChemEx offers additional methods for estimating uncertainty, including Monte Carlo, bootstrap, and nucleus-specific bootstrap analyses.
+ChemEx offers additional methods for estimating uncertainty, including Monte Carlo, bootstrap, nucleus-specific bootstrap, and MCMC analyses.

 Monte Carlo Simulations